llooker/viz-histogram-marketplace/README.md

 ![Winsorization Option](docs/winsorize-selector.png)

-For example, below on the left shows that States with Median Incomes < $25,000 and those with > $85,000 are slightly skewing the histogram.
-On the right, "Limit Outliers (Winsorization)" is applied on the 5%-95% percentiles to limit the effect of those outliers in order to highlight the general distribution of the data.
+For example, below on the left shows that States with Median Incomes < $25,000 and those with > $85,000 are skewing the histogram.
+On the right, "Limit Outliers (Winsorization)" is applied to the 5%-95% percentiles, limiting the effect of those outliers.

 ![Winsorization Example](docs/winsorization-example.png)

-**NOTE:** This feature will exclude the transformed outliers from drill results.
+**NOTE: This feature will exclude the transformed outliers from drill results.**

 ## What if I find an error?
 Suggestions for improvements?
 Great!
 Marketplace content -- including visualizations -- were designed for continuous improvement through the help of the entire Looker community and we'd love your input.
 To report an error or improvement recommendation, please reach out to Looker support via email to support@looker.com or via chat to submit a request.
 Please be as detailed as possible in your explanation and we'll address it as quick as we can.